kriskowal/lode/README.md

 property may be an object that shallowly overrides individual properties of the configuration.

+A package's "main" module may be specified with the `"main"` property in `package.json`, as a path relative to the package root, including the file's extension.

+    {
+        "main": "foo.js"
+    }

-The package may provide "includes" and "mappings" properties.  "includes" must be an array of dependencies and "mappings" must be an object that maps module subtrees to dependencies.
+The package may provide `"includes"` and `"mappings"` properties.  `"includes"` must be an array of dependencies and `"mappings"` must be an object that maps module subtrees to dependencies.

 For the time being, dependencies are paths relative to the package root.
 These path properties will probably be tolerated indefinitely, but eventually an record that provides various styles of configuration information for the dependency will be accepted in-place.

+    {
+        "main": "foo.js",
+        "mappings": {
+            "bar": "mappings/bar"
+        },
+        "includes": [
+            "includes/baz"
+        ]
+    }

 A package may opt-in to support the RequireJS `define` boilerplate in modules.